al-soup/demo-set-and-map/README.md

 Maps are iterable.
 Unlike objects they are only used for data storage.

 ### Remember
-- Focus on insertion order, or non-string keys or easy data access
+- Focus on insertion order, non-string keys or easy data access